tretapey/raisincss/README.md

 - `lg`: 960px max width;
 - `xl`: 1140px max width;

-Using the `.container-fluid` class the element will go 100% width on every screen size.
+Using the `.container-fluid` class the element will go 100% width.

 ### Grid